 T4 income (taxable): Employment income from TAship, RAship, GAship, Casual work.

 Your total funding is the sum of all funding sources (T4 + T4A) listed under your base package and above base package as shown below.
 Note that the funding table below is drawn from the Faculty of Arts & Science’s funding template; other faculties’ tables may look different.How much money will I get?

 The 2019-20 Top-up Fund has been allocated $1,065,000.
 The fund disburses the difference between the minimum base funding package guaranteed by the U. of T. S.G.S and a set funding top-up threshold.
 This year, the guaranteed threshold is $18,000.
 Members who received between $18,000 and $19,000 should still apply.

 Application for this fund will be open from November 1 to January 17, 2020.
 Application will be processed after the closing date.
 We will contact you should we require more information from you.
 Disbursements will follow in the Winter semester.

 How do I apply?

-The application form is available online and accessible through the Union’s website.
+When the application opens on November 1, 2019, the form will be available online and accessible through the Union’s website.
 To find the application, login to the Member Portal (found by scrolling up to the top right of this page).

 If you do not have (a) a membership card (i.e., you do not have a C.U.P.E.
-No., found on the left-hand side of the Portal home page), fill out a Membership Application Form (also found on the ‘Forms’ tab).
+No., found on the left-hand side of the Portal home page), fill out a Membership Application Form (also found on the ‘Forms’ tab of the Member Portal).
 PLEASE NOTE: processing membership applications can take up to four (4) business days.
-Failure to fill out a membership application in a timely way (i.e., less than five days before the deadline) is not grounds for submitting a late application.